OTO Melara 76 mm: DART

 Since the 1980s efforts were made for development of guided 76 mm ammunition, but this was not achieved until recently.
 The first such ammunition was the CCS (Course Corrected Shell), also known as 'CORRETTO'; a joint program of OTO and British Aerospace.
 Work started in 1985.
 The projectile had several small rockets in order to deviate the trajectory.
 Radio commands were sent from the ship FCS.
 The FCS did not know the exact position of the projectile, only that of the target.
 This system was too complex and unreliable, so OTO studied another development in order to obtain a real 'guided ammunition'.

 The result of this development is a system which was called DAVIDE just for the Italian market and STRALES for export purposes while the fired guided ammunition is called DART (Driven Ammunition Reduced Time of flight).

 The DART projectile is similar in many aspects to other hyper-velocity systems, for example the Starstreak SAM missile's multi-dart warhead, but is a guided gun projectile with radio controls and a proximity fuze for low level engagement (up to 2 meters over the sea).
 DART is fired at 1200 m/s, can reach 5 km range in only 5 seconds, and can perform up to 40G maneuver.
 The DART projectile is made of two parts: the forward is free to rotate and has two small canard wings for flight control.
 The aft part has the 2.5 kg warhead (with tungsten cubes and the 3A millimetric wave new fuse), six fixed wings and the radio receivers.

 The guidance system is Command Line of Sight (CLOS).
 It uses a TX antenna installed on gun.
 The radio-command for them is provided on a broadcast data-link (Ka Band).

 The first lot of DART 76mm guided ammunition, produced by OTO Melara, was successfully tested at the end of March, 2014.
 The firing trials were conducted on board one of the Italian Navy's ships equipped with Strales 76mm SR and Selex NA25 fire control system.
 The first firing trials of the DART ammunition bought by Colombia in 2012 were successfully conducted in the Caribbean Sea on 29 August from the 76/62 Strales inner-layer defence system fitted to its modernized FS 1500 Padilla-class frigates.

 VULCANO

 The more recent development is the VULCANO 76 ammunition system.
-Basically, it is a scaled-down version of the 127–155 mm Vulcano family of extended-range projectiles developed by OTO Melara; guided by Inertial Navigation System and Global Positioning Systems, it is capable of hitting targets twice the distance of normal 76 mm gun ammunition.
+Basically, it is a scaled-down version of the 127–155 mm Vulcano family of extended-range projectiles developed by OTO Melara; guided by an inertial navigation system and Global Positioning Systems, it is capable of hitting targets twice the distance of normal 76 mm gun ammunition.
 GPS-IMU guidance and IR or SALT Terminal sensor.

 The Vulcan 76 GLR ammunition is expected to complete the development, test and qualification process by late 2022 with the delivery of production rounds to customers from 2023–24 onwards.